drewamorbordelon/AirBnB-Price/README.md

 # AirBnb - Rent API

-This API created by Data Scientists uses XGBoost model to take existing pricing data and return predicted optimal prices for property rental on Airbnb.
+This API created by Data Scientists uses an XGBoost Regressor model to take existing pricing data and return predicted optimal prices for property rental on Airbnb.

 ## Endpoint